"Why the Hell isn't this on DVD yet?" -- Number 18

 Although Tuesday Weld was only 29 when this film was released, it remains the last time she's been top-billed in a feature to date.
 It's been all supporting parts in features since (though she did have a decade of TV movie leads) but she did finally receive an Oscar nomination five years later for best supporting actress in LOOKING FOR MR. GOODBAR.

-It ain’t exactly a lot of fun to watch, let’s put it that way.
+It ain't fun to watch, let’s put it that way.
 It’s about as much fun as I NEVER PROMISED YOU A ROSE GARDEN.
 Also doesn’t have the zing of the other cult films previously named by the actors and director.

 Though Weld remains a quintessential cult actress, she's been out of the public eye for over a decade now; only two credits in minor roles since 1996's FEELING MINNESOTA.
 It took a long time just to get PRETTY POISON on DVD, even.